Abstract¶

 The deposit is interesting from a geophysical perspective due to the large number of data acquired and made available to researchers: borehole petrophysical measurements, direct-current resistivity, magnetotelluric, ground gravity and magnetic data as well as two airborne time-domain EM surveys (VTEM 2009, SkyTEM 2010).

 In this study, we focus our efforts on the magnetic data collected during the 2009 VTEM survey, presented in Figure 10.
-The inducing field parameters at the time of acquisition were .
+The inducing field parameters at the time of acquisition were B0 [A:52,800nT,I:77.5, D:12.2]B_0\;[A:\:52,800\: \text{nT}, I:\:77.5^\circ, \;D:\:12.2^\circ].

 From visual inspection, we note some obvious connections between the observed TMI data and the surface geology:

-Strong magnetic signal correlated with the UKO, UPXO and hydrothermal BXH
+• Strong magnetic signal correlated with the UKO, UPXO and hydrothermal BXH

-Moderate response from the MVS and VIO
+• Moderate response from the MVS and VIO

-Weak fields over most of the MPH units
+• Weak fields over most of the MPH units

-Large negative anomaly within the UDU and near the southern edge of UPXO
+• Large negative anomaly within the UDU and near the southern edge of UPXO

 The strong negative field observed over the dunite unit within the UPXO is of particular interest for this study since it is likely related to remanent magnetization.

 Analysis of core samples indicates large Koenigsberger ratios and reversed magnetization direction in the UDU unit as summarized in Table %s Montonen (2012, p.
 47).
 It is important to note that large Koenigsberger ratios were also measured in the lower UPXO unit, although susceptibility values remained small.
 In the absence of oriented core, no magnetic declinations were provided.
-From forward modeling of magnetized sheets, Montonen (2012) estimated that a magnetized unit with effective susceptibility 0.82 SI and orientated could be responsible for the observed negative magnetic anomaly.
+From forward modeling of magnetized sheets, Montonen (2012) estimated that a magnetized unit with effective susceptibility 0.82 SI and orientated [I=42.5,D=240][I=-42.5^\circ, D=240^\circ] could be responsible for the observed negative magnetic anomaly.

-3.1Magnetic susceptibility model¶
+3.1Magnetic susceptibility model

-library Dask (2016).
+To invert this large dataset we resort to a tiled-Octree mesh decoupling strategy Haber & Schwartzbach (2014).
+Sensitivity calculations are performed on nested sub-meshes to reduce the memory footprint required for the forward calculations.
+The dense sensitivity matrices are stored on disk in zarr file format and accessed in parallel using the open-source Dask library Dask (2016).
 The combination of both the forward mesh decoupling and lazy-loading of sensitivities allows us to run large problems on a desktop computer without the need for compression.
 The inversion algorithm is written under the open-source SimPEG package in Python Cockett et al. (2015).
 More details regarding the algorithm are provided in Fournier (n.d.)(p.13).
 The full inversion domain comprises over 500,000 cells and 17,000 data points.

 From sections through the recovered susceptibility model, presented in Figure 11a and 11b, we note discrepancies with the known geology:

-In plan view, the arc shaped anomaly, SW of the deposit, is recovered outside the mapped UKO unit.
+• In plan view, the arc shaped anomaly, SW of the deposit, is recovered outside the mapped UKO unit.

-Along the E5 seismic section, no susceptibility anomaly is recovered over the central dunite.
+• Along the E5 seismic section, no susceptibility anomaly is recovered over the central dunite.
 This directly contradicts the core sample measurements made by Montonen (2012).

-The shape and extent of the large anomaly correlates poorly with the UPXO unit interpreted by Koivisto et al. (2015) from seismic reflectors.
+• The shape and extent of the large anomaly correlates poorly with the UPXO unit interpreted by Koivisto et al. (2015) from seismic reflectors.

 It is also important to note the large correlated residuals shown in Figure 11c.
 The inversion had difficulty finding a strictly positive susceptibility model that could account for both the large positive and negative fields.
 This is a good indicator that the magnetic response observed at Kevitsa cannot solely be attributed to an induced magnetization alone.

-3.2Magnetization vector model¶
+3.2Magnetization vector model

 To address the issues posed by remanence, we proceed with the MVI-S algorithm.

 We perform a series of nine inversions with varying sparsity measures to assess the variability in the magnetization model.
-Starting from a common -norm MVI-C model, we sequentially vary the combination of norms applied to the amplitude and its derivatives for ().
-In all cases, we fix the -norm regularization on the derivatives of the angles () to promote coherent magnetization orientations.
+Starting from a common 2\ell_2-norm MVI-C model, we sequentially vary the combination of norms applied to the amplitude and its derivatives for (pρs,pρxyz[0,2]p_{\rho_s}, p_{\rho_{xyz}} \in [0, 2]).
+In all cases, we fix the p\ell_p-norm regularization on the derivatives of the angles (pθxyz, pϕxyz=0p_{\theta_{xyz}},\;p_{\phi_{xyz}} =0) to promote coherent magnetization orientations.

 Horizontal and vertical sections through the recovered nine magnetization models are shown in Figures 12 and 13, respectively.

-To simplify the analysis, we superimpose the percentile iso-value of amplitude for each of the nine models (Figure 13).
+To simplify the analysis, we superimpose the 90th90^{th} percentile iso-value of amplitude for each of the nine models (Figure 13).
 We calculate an average magnetization direction (white) and standard deviation on the angle (red).
 We observe the following:

-Parts of the central dunite (UDU) unit appear to be reversely magnetized .
+• Parts of the central dunite (UDU) unit appear to be reversely magnetized [κe=0.09 SI, I=52±15, D=246±5][\kappa_{e} = 0.09\;SI, \;I=-52^\circ \pm 15^\circ, \;D=246^\circ \pm 5^\circ].
 The recovered inclination in the model cells nearest to the published results from Montonen (2012) agree well.

-A tabular magnetic anomaly between the IGB and UPX unit, likely related to the central dunite unit, appears to be plunging towards SE, potentially extending below the UPX unit as hypothesized by Koivisto et al. (2015).
+• A tabular magnetic anomaly between the IGB and UPX unit, likely related to the central dunite unit, appears to be plunging towards SE, potentially extending below the UPX unit as hypothesized by Koivisto et al. (2015).

-Strong magnetization recovered along the outershell of the UPX ultramafic intrusion appears to be pointing normal to its base.
+• Strong magnetization recovered along the outershell of the UPX ultramafic intrusion appears to be pointing normal to its base.

-Similar radial outward magnetization recovered along the arc-shaped UKO unit, east of the Kevitsa deposit.
+• Similar radial outward magnetization recovered along the arc-shaped UKO unit, east of the Kevitsa deposit.

 The last two remarks are interesting for a few reasons.
 First, strong magnetization near the base of the ultramafic supports the presence of magnetic UDU units below the intrusion.